ericgj/s1-final/README.markdown

 1. Focus on the requirements left for the testing scenario.
 2. Concentrate on having a good test suite, which will make it easier to do the various refactorings needed.

-The Table class in my implementation is necessarily dense as that's where all the real state is controlled from, but it could still be refactored a bit, particularly regarding the headers and row/col collections.
+The Table class in my implementation is necessarily dense as that's where all the real state is controlled from.
+I have tried to clean it up a bit, and refactored out the row/col collections.
+I plan to do the same for the headers.
 But my plan is to focus on the requirements first and the refactoring second.